patrickpiedad/patrickpiedad/README.md

 🌱 I’m currently learning advanced JavaScript concepts and backend development fundamentals.

-🔭 I’m currently working on expanding my network with people in the tech industry, both local to Germany AND abroad!
+🔭 I love expanding my network with people in the tech industry, both local to Germany AND abroad!

 💬 Ask me about what I can bring to your team!